On-Demand Food Delivery Platforms - Market, Trends & Opportunities

 Enterprise to Person (E2P) / Business to Consumer (B2C)

-B2C applications help customers and suppliers close transactions.
+B2C applications help customers and suppliers complete transactions.
 Examples: McDelivery, Booking.com, Starbucks.
-This is how Starbucks Online allows you to order and pay for coffee in advance, avoiding the line.
-Other examples of this model: UberEats for ordering food, Amazon for shopping and delivery of goods.
+For example, Starbucks Online allows you to order and pay for coffee in advance, bypassing the line.
+Other examples of this model: UberEats for ordering food, Amazon for shopping and delivery.

 Enterprise to Enterprise (E2E) / Business to Business (B2B)